diljithkd/instagram_bot/README.md

 Talk to 'https://t.me/BotFather' to create your own bot, copy it's token to 'BOT_ID' in config.py Type instagram username and password in config.py.
 Feel free to add more comments in config.py

-USAGE
-After everything is properly configured in config.py simply run bot.py
-	cd instagram_bot/scripts/
-	python bot.py

-Now you can control your instagram activities from your mobile phone through your telegram bot.

-Commands for the telegram bot -

-1./follow <user> <No-of-people-to-follow>
-	eg - /follow cristiano 10 - This follows the latest 10 followers of the instagram account with username 'cristiano'

-2. /interact <hashtag> <total_posts> <max-likes> <max-comments>
-	eg - /interact likeforlike 10 5 3 - this command will take the latest 10 posts from #likeforlike and like 5 of them and comments on 3 of them.